 The University of California recognizes the importance and benefits of breastfeeding for both parents and their children.
 UC Santa Barbara's Lactation Support Program (LSP)is committed to supporting academic employees, staff, students, and visitors who need to express milk or wish to have a private place to breastfeed a child.
-Lactation accommodations are a right under California law, Labor Code Section 1030-1034.
+Lactation accommodations are a right under California law, Labor Code Section 1030-1034 and Education Code Section 66271.5- 66282.

-Please contact Shira Minerd, Work-Life Resource Coordinator for assistance with Lactation Accommodations.
+Please contact Shira Minerd, WorkLife Wellbeing Program Manager, for assistance with Lactation Accommodations.

 Service Now